apache/mxnet/docs/tutorials/basic/data.md

 3), then we will get elements from the list one by one, and end with a `StopIteration` exception.

-MXNet's data iterator returns a batch of data in each `next` call.
-We first introduce what a data batch looks like and then how to write a basic data iterator.
+## Introduction

 ### Data Batch

+A data iterator returns a batch of data in each `next` call.
-A data batch often contains *n* examples and the according labels.
-Here *n* is often called as the batch size.
+A batch often contains *n* examples and the according labels.
+Here *n* is called as the batch size.

-The following codes defines a valid data batch is able to be read by most training/inference modules.
+The following codes define a simple data batch that is able to be read by most training/inference modules.

 ```python